nFront Password Filter

 System Requirements for nFront Password Filter Client

-• Windows 7, Windows 8, Windows 8.1, Windows 10, and Windows 11.
+- Windows 11.
+Windows 10.
 It may also be installed on servers and DCs that are Windows 2008 and above.